GTBitsOfGood/website/CONTRIBUTING.md

 ## Using the Svelte framework

 A vast majority of project work relies on HTML and CSS, rather than super-fancy JavaScript.
-So, you shouldn't need much Svelte knowledge to get up and running!
-Here are the resources we recommend reading before getting started.
+So, you shouldn't need much Svelte knowledge to get up and running.
+Here are the resources we recommend reading before getting started:

 **Basics on using CSS in Svelte:** [Read this CSS tricks article](https://css-tricks.com/what-i-like-about-writing-styles-with-svelte/)